mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Installation/MAMP-PRO-3xx-4xx-Upgrade/index.md

 ## MAMP PRO 3.xx to 4.xx Upgrade

-When upgrading to MAMP PRO 4 you will be asked to upgrade your data to MySQL 5.6 This is recommended.
-Your current MySQL data will be copied from `/Library/Application Support/appsolute/MAMP PRO/db/mysql` to  `/Library/Application Support/appsolute/MAMP PRO/db/mysql56`.
-Your old data will be preserved intact in  `/Library/Application Support/appsolute/MAMP PRO/db/mysql`.
+When upgrading to MAMP PRO 4 your existing `C:\MAMP\htdocs\` folder will be preserved if you are installing over a previous installation.
+Your existing `C:\MAMP\db\mysql\` folder will be preserved if you are installing over a previous installation (used by MAMP).
+Your existing `C:\Users\Public\Documents\Appsolute\MAMPPRO\db\` folder will be preserved if you are installing over a previous installation (used by MAMP PRO).

 1. Download MAMP PRO from [www.mamp.info](https://www.mamp.info){:target="_blank"} .
 2. Double click on the MAMP_MAMP_PRO_4.X.X.setup file in your Downloads folder.
 3. The System Installer will guide you through the installation process.

-Your existing c:\MAMP\htdocs\ folder will be preserved if you are installing over a previous installation.
-Your existing C:\MAMP\db\mysql\ folder will be preserved if you are installing over a previous installation (used by MAMP).
-Your existing C:\Users\Public\Documents\Appsolute\MAMPPRO\db\ folder will be preserved if you are installing over a previous installation (used by MAMP PRO).

 ---